sat90/Infosek/README.md

-#To-do:
+# To-do:

-1. fix unsecure routing( i.e. replace your name with another users in link to log on his acc)
+1. fix unsecure routing( i.e. replace your name with another users in link to log on his acc) maybe using session
 2. fix friends edit privlige
 3. check for sqli attacks